mdn/content/files/en-us/web/api/navigator/getautoplaypolicy/index.md

 The result is the same as in the previous example:

 - The video should autoplay with sound if `allowed` is returned, and no sound if `allowed-muted` is returned.
-- If `getAutoplayPolicy()` is not supported the video autoplay behaviour depends only on the browser.
+- If `getAutoplayPolicy()` is not supported, the video autoplay behavior depends only on the browser.

 {{EmbedLiveSample('Test autoplay policy for a specific media element', '', '400')}}